haosun68/python-dice-game/README.md

-# Python Dice Game

-A simple multiplayer dice game built with Python.
+A simple, turn-based multiplayer dice game built with Python.
-This is a beginner-friendly command-line game that supports 2–4 players and demonstrates basic programming logic.
+This beginner-friendly command-line game supports 2 to 4 players and showcases basic programming logic.

-## Features
+🚀 Features

-- Turn-based gameplay with 2 to 4 players
+Turn-based gameplay for 2 to 4 players

-- Players roll a dice until one reaches 50 points
+Players roll a dice until one reaches 50 points

-- Rolling a `1` ends the turn and resets the current round score
+Rolling a 1 ends the turn and resets the current round score

-- Input validation and clear user prompts
+Input validation and clear user prompts

-- Easy to run, no external dependencies required
+Easy to run — no external dependencies required

-## How to Run
+▶️ How to Run

-1. Make sure you have Python 3 installed
+Ensure Python 3 is installed on your system

-2. Download or clone this repository
+Download or clone this repository

-3. Open a terminal in the project folder
+Open a terminal and navigate to the project folder

+Run the game with:

+bash
+Copy
+Edit
+python dice_game.py